codefred77/eyemovement/README.md

 Two eyeballs follow your mouse movements

 ## Description
 In this exercise two eyes are created via CSS styles and then the mouse movements are bound to the DOM to create the effect of eye movement.
-The CSS styling was based on the course's CSS file with modifications to change the colors based on inspiration from the Farrow and Ball California collection.
-Title and body sections "softened" with the use of round corners.

 ## How to run
 Simply load the page to your browser and move the mouse around to watch the eye balls follow your movements.